-Our county also is one-of-a-kind as the only Hendricks County in the country.
+Our county is one-of-a-kind as the only Hendricks County in the nation.

-Fast-forward 193 years, and Hendricks County definitely looks different now.
+Fast-forward nearly 200 years, and Hendricks County definitely looks different now.

 Most of our population is concentrated in the eastern half of the county, where our three largest towns -- Plainfield, Brownsburg and Avon -- are located.
 The western half of the county is still predominantly rural, agricultural land.